-Individual Study for Master's Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated once for credit.
+Individual Study for Master's Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit up to a total of 8 units.
 Course may be repeated for a maximum of 8 units.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Additional Details Subject/Course Level: Ethnic Studies/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.
 Formerly known as: Ethnic Studies Graduate Group 601 Individual Study for Master's Students: Read Less [-] ETH STD 602 Individual Study for Doctoral Students 2 - 8 Units Terms offered: Spring 2017 Individual study, in consultation with Group faculty, to prepare students for the doctoral oral examinations.
 A student will be permitted to accumulate a maximum of 16 units in 601 and 602, respectively, toward examination preparation.
 Units earned in these courses may not be used to meet academic residence or unit requirements for the master's or doctoral degree.
-Individual Study for Doctoral Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit.
+Individual Study for Doctoral Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit up to a total of 8 units.
 Course may be repeated for a maximum of 8 units.
 Hours & Format Fall and/or spring: 15 weeks - 0-0 hours of independent study per week Additional Details Subject/Course Level: Ethnic Studies/Graduate examination preparation Grading: Offered for satisfactory/unsatisfactory grade only.
 Formerly known as: Ethnic Studies Graduate Group 602 Individual Study for Doctoral Students: Read Less [-]